 Still, there’s no better solution for places like music studios or other areas where you need utter silence.
 And I’ve even written about how you can make your own window plugs!

-Put in Weatherstripping Tape and a Draft Stopper
+Weatherstripping Tape and a Draft Stopper

 If you end up using a window film, you’ll want to make sure the rest of your window is taken care of.
 Pay special attention to the gaps between your window and the window frame.
 This is where most of the air is likely coming from, and if there’s air, there’s sound.